matilda26/Collageo/README.md

 ## Unresolved Issues
 - The intention of the app was to create a dynamic mixed media collage where users could combine image, shapes and video.
 The integration of video content onto the canvas and the subsequent recording and downloading of the final collage proved to be too difficult within the 5 day timeline.
 - In addition, I would like to be able to add the user's collages to their homepage once complete.
 This way, there can be a blog page to the site, where users can share their collages and comment on others.
 This is something that will easily be deployable...
 I'll do it tonight.
 - I was having issues downloading the canvas with images.
-It would be great to be able to add a canvas background color.
+Being downloaded as a png, they currently have no background color.
+It would be great to be able to add a canvas background color or atleast export as white.
 - In terms of image manipulation, I would like to be able to maintain the aspect ratio and rotate from a central origin.
 - It would be great to also include a color picker function rather than the simple web colors that I have included for the shape color options.